mateoclarke/mateoclarke-dot-com/blog/_posts/2015-05-22-notes-from-the-hunt.md

 - Before the interview, learn about the people that will interview you.
 Linkedin, Twitter, Github are always helpful.
 See if the company/team has a github organization with any open source code you can peek into.
 - Ask some questions about the stack, front to back.
 Ask what tools the team uses.
 Ask about processes for code review, pair programming, QA, deployment, version control, etc.
 	- *How will I be assigned work, tasks, tickets, bugs?
-What systems do you use (Basecamp, Jira, Pivtoal, Github Issues, etc)?
+What systems do you use (Basecamp, Jira, Pivotal, Github Issues, etc)?
 Who is involved in creating, QAing, and closing these task.*
 	- *How do you support personal development?
 Do you subsidize training, books, online courses, or conferences?*

-- As about expectations:
+- Ask about expectations:
 	- *How will I receive feedback on my work?
 How do you measure a job well done?*
 	- *In a perfect world, describe the type of contributions I'd be making after 3 months, 6 months, 1 year.*